 As regards business risks, Forbo addresses strategic risks as well as market and financial risks.
 In the area of market risks, interest and currency risks are centrally monitored and hedged in certain cases.
 The liquidity and financing of subsidiaries are also monitored centrally.
-For more information on this subject, refer to pages 131 to 134 of the financial report.
+For more information on this subject, refer to pages 129 to 132 of the Annual Report.

-With regard to the risk management process, refer to the relevant explanations on pages 131 to 134 (note 25 'Risk assessment and financial risk management') of the financial report.
+With regard to the risk management process, refer to the relevant explanations on pages 129 to 132 (note 23 'Risk assessment and financial risk management') of the Financial Report section of the Annual Report.